 Regular season Baseball games must be played on the scheduled date and at the listed venue to be considered action unless otherwise noted in the specific sports rules section or the inventory game page within the mobile application or web browser application.
-Please see Baseball One Game Parlay Rules for One Game Parlay Postponed Match, Cancelled Match and Venue Change Rules.
+Please see Baseball Same Game Parlay Rules for Same Game Parlay Postponed Match, Cancelled Match and Venue Change Rules.

 If a game has been suspended after the game has started, due to a weather delay or other deferral, and resumes within 36 hours after the original start time, all wagers will stand.
 If a suspended game resumes more than 36 hours after the original start time, and the requirements for Minimum Length of Play have not been satisfied, all wagers will be cancelled except for those that have been unconditionally determined prior to the game’s suspension.

 Baseball Post Season Rule

 In the event of a playoff or postseason tournament game that is suspended after the game has started, all bets will stand through any case of suspension until the game is officially completed as per the relevant governing body.
 In the event of a date change prior to the event starting, all wagers will be cancelled.

 Minimum Length of Play

 Unless otherwise stipulated in individual Baseball sports wager rules, wagers on baseball money lines are official after 5 innings of play.
 If the home team is leading, the game is official after 4 ½ innings.
 Thereafter, if a game is called or suspended for more than 36 hours, the winner is determined by the score after the last full inning, unless the home team scores to tie or take the lead in the bottom half of the inning, in which case the winner is determined by the score at the time the game is called.